Trobax/trobax.github.io/README.md

 Portfolio
-This is my continous update website build from scratch from what i've learned so far from being a Full-Stack Dev.
+Hi 👋 This is my personal website trobax.github.io, where I can present myself online and where you can find links to my social media.

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.